 New Zealand Lamb

-Australian lamb is less common in American markets, but like New Zealand lamb it tends to come from smaller animals that have been entirely grass-fed on open pasture so it is leaner and has a deeper flavor than American lamb.
+- Like New Zealand lamb, Australian lamb tends to come from smaller animals that have been entirely grass-fed on open pasture.
+It is leaner and has a deeper flavor than American lamb.

-Icelandic lamb is not something I've ever seen in U.S. markets, but a friend in New York wrote to me not too long ago that she had spotted some.
+- Icelandic lamb is rarely found in U.S. markets, but if you are lucky, you may spot some.
 It tends to be the smallest in the lot, with a remarkably delicate flavor and a very tender texture.

-French lamb is famous, particularly the tender young lamb that feeds on salt marshes (a practice growing in frequency in the U.K. as well).
-Like the U.S., however, France has seen a reduction in lamb production, and only true specialty markets get their hands on any on this side of the Atlantic.
-Even much of the lamb for sale in France comes from Ireland!
+- French lamb is famous, particularly the tender young lamb that feeds on salt marshes (a practice frequently used in the United Kingdom as well).
+Like the U.S., however, France saw a reduction in lamb production over recent decades, and only true specialty markets carry it.
+Even much of the lamb for sale in France comes from Ireland.